Birmingham Car Accident Lawyer

 There are many causes and types of single-vehicle accidents, such as collisions with stationary objects, running off the road, and spinning out of control after sliding on ice.
 There are times when a third party may be liable in this type of accident, for example, if a recent tire you had changed blew out due to poor workmanship or another driver runs a red light and you swerve to avoid an accident but end up crashing into a pole.
 In these cases, the mechanic and the red light runner’s negligent conduct could make them responsible.

 Also referred to as pile-ups, these collisions involve at least three cars.
 Similarly to head-on collisions, multi-vehicle impacts are dangerous and can lead to severe injuries and additional fatalities.
 It’s possible for the vehicles to collide with one another, multiple times at different angles, making them difficult to escape.
 They often occur on busy roads, freeways, and highways.

-An accident in which a driver leaves the scene after colliding with another vehicle or person is known as a hit-and-run accident.
+An auto accident in which a driver leaves the scene after colliding with another vehicle or person is known as a hit-and-run accident.
 Determining the identity of the driver or vehicle can be very difficult.